leoga/ecom-microservices-application/README.md

 - Docker and Docker Compose
 - Java 26 (for local development)
 - Maven 3.x (for local development)
-- MongoDB installed locally or configured in the cloud via Atlas
+- ~~MongoDB installed locally or configured in the cloud via Atlas~~ Moved to docker compose.

 ## 🐳 Installation and Execution with Docker